DeProdigy/Magnetic_Twitter/README.md

 ~~post on user's behalf~~

+~~show success message~~

+add animations -- when tweets are loaded

 move everything into templates and partials

-add animations -- when tweets are loaded

 add tests